Skip to main content

 Small food brand in a sponsored recipe contest on a giveaway platform

-A small hot-sauce brand in Mexico City ran an entry in a kitchen retailer's sponsored recipe contest hosted on a giveaway platform with email-verified voting and a cash grand prize.
-We analyse the platform, explain the 70% email-verification surcharge, quote $189 for 1,500 votes with email-verified delivery from Mexican and broader Latin American residential IPs, and run a last-48h push across the contest finale, peaking in the early-evening dinner window when the brand's audience is most active.
+A small hot-sauce brand in Mexico City ran an entry in a kitchen retailer's ingredient-sponsored recipe contest on a giveaway platform requiring email-verified voting and offering a cash grand prize.
+We analyse the platform, confirm the email-verification gate, explain the 70% surcharge, quote for email-verified delivery from Mexican and Latin American residential IPs, and run a last-48h push across the finale concentrated in the early-evening dinner-prep window when the brand's home-cook audience is most active.

 For: Small food brands, sauce and spice makers, brand recipe-contest entrants